marado/yarn.social/index.md

 ## Contributing

-If you would like to help the project and contribute ideas, bugfixes, improvements, etc, we're always looking for new contributirs and we still have loads of things to do!
+If you would like to help the project and contribute ideas, bug-fixes, improvements, etc, we're always looking for new contributors and we still have loads of things to do!

 Please reach out to [@prologic](https://twtxt.net/user/prologic) or join our